aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to PPS or Online App" h2="Export DOCM to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a document from one format to another is a common requirement in many organizations.
+For example, converting a DOCM file to PPS format can be useful for creating presentations from existing documents.
+This can be especially helpful when the document contains a lot of text and images that need to be presented in a visually appealing way.

+<h2>How Aspose.Total Helps for DOCM to PPS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to PPS conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to PPS files.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to achieve the desired result.

+Using Aspose.Words for C++, users can load their DOCM file and convert it to HTML.
+Then, using Aspose.Slides for C++, they can load the HTML and create a new presentation, which can then be saved as a PPS file.
+This process is simple and efficient, and can be used to quickly create presentations from existing documents.

+Aspose.Total for C++ also offers a range of other features, such as the ability to manipulate PowerPoint presentations, convert documents to other formats, and more.
+It is a comprehensive file automation API that can be used to automate a wide range of tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}